beed2112/mFbCommandTouchDeck/README.md

 - AsyncTCP (latest version) download from: https://github.com/me-no-dev/AsyncTCP
 - ArduinoJson (tested with version 6.17.3), available through Library Manager

-# will need to to set up  ESp32 Sketch Data Upload.
+# will need to set up ESp32 Sketch Data Upload.

 have only been able to get the arduino ide working and used this link.